 Talk to Me about the Color Scheme

 The color scheme for this interior primarily takes it cue from Medly’s green and white branding.
-“Green is a color that has a positive message,” explains Sergio.
+“Green is a color that has a positive message,” explains Mannino.
 “It helps treat anxiety and nervousness; it also conveys a strong feeling of trust and safety.
 Aqua in particular embodies a sense of healing.”

 So, Is This the Pharmacy of the Future?

-Well yes and no according to Sergio.
+Well yes and no according to Mannino.
 “The combination of online and physical presence is definitely the future for pharmacies and all brands in general,” the designer explains.
 Nevertheless, he notes that “each brand should have its own extremely defined aesthetic.”

 For me, I think that as beautiful design becomes more and more a basic requirement of public spaces rather than a perceived luxury, we can expect to see an increasing number of retail pharmacies taking inspiration from Medly’s concept store.
 After all, even if being ill is as far away from indulgence as you can get, why should that have to impact the retail pharmacy experience?